 L’Astrolabe Is Set To Join YWAM Ships Fleet

-The future got significantly brighter today because of the acquisition of another ship and the fact that YWAM Norway has elected to join us collaboratively in our work.
+The future got significantly brighter today because of the acquisition of another ship, L’Astrolabe, and the fact that YWAM Norway has elected to join us collaboratively in our work.

-YWAM Norway will join YWAM Ships Kona with the vessel the m/v L’Astrolabe (yet to be re-named).
+YWAM Norway will join YWAM Ships Kona with the vessel the m/v L’Astrolabe (read more about her new name here).
 This will be a tremendous boost to our ability to reach the 293 populated islands of Papua New Guinea with God’s love, and mark the beginning of a new season as we build strength together along with YWAM Townsville, YWAM Newcastle, University of the Nations Kona, and YWAM PNG.

 Six significant YWAM locations all working at the same table; each bringing hope and delivering healing to some of the most isolated and forgotten families on the planet.